TwoRavens/raven-metadata-service/deploy/minikube.md

 # Minikube

-Build local docker images and run on minikube
+Build local docker images and run on minikube.
+Commands may be run from the top of the directory, e.g. right under `raven-metadata-service`

 ### Startup